Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/SystemMgmt/readme.txt

   * \endcode
   *
   * @section SystemMgmtInform Retrieve Information from ISO 11783 List
-  * The global accessible instance of IsoAgLib::iISOMonitor_c is best suited,
+  * The global accessible instance of IsoAgLib::iIsoMonitor_c is best suited,
   * if exclusive ISO 11783 devices shall be reported on a request.
   * \code
   * #include \<xgpl_src/IsoAgLib/comm/SystemMgmt/ISO11783/iisomonitor_c.h\>